dantleech/blog/source/_posts/2022-05-01-holy-diver.md

 weakly at the top of my range, and there are some notes which I simply cannot reach.

-I feel sorry for my neighbours.
+I feel sorry for my neighbours listening to me singing at the top of my voice for more than a few hours.

 Still, it was an interesting excercise.
 To begin with I tried to be faithful with the drums, but when I realised how long the song was I started to copy and paste more, by the end of the song I had largely given up.

+If anything it made me appreciate the song more.